How to Get Busy Influencers to Share Your Content

 If you want to increase your chances of getting a response, then you’ll need to go above and beyond.
 One great way to do that is by providing value early on.

-Be careful here, as not everyone wants life or business advice from strangers.
+Be careful here, while content is king, not everyone wants life or business advice from strangers.
 But offering help on a specific subject is a great way to begin any relationship.
 Offer a free SEO audit, point out a spelling mistake, or give them your product for free.

 Even better than offering help is giving it to them right off the bat.
 If you just launched a new online community, don’t ask them to join and spread the word.
 Instead, send them login credentials and ask them to check it out themselves.